FOREX-Pound rises after UK inflation data, yuan hits 9-month low

 "They have not been so loud in the last week but the threat of intervention is why the market has been a little bit hesitant to push dollar-yen up."

-Policymakers have not been as vociferous as they have been last year in their rhetoric against defending a weakening yen, with Finance Minister Shunichi Suzuki saying on Tuesday that authorities are not targeting absolute currency levels for intervention.
+Policymakers' rhetoric against defending a weakening yen has been less robust than last year.
+Finance Minister Shunichi Suzuki said on Tuesday authorities were not targeting absolute currency levels for intervention.

 World FX rates https://tmsnrt.rs/2RBWI5E

-(Reporting by Samuel Indyk and Rae Wee; Editing by Shri Navaratnam and Emelia Sithole-Matarise)
+(Reporting by Samuel Indyk and Rae Wee; Editing by Shri Navaratnam, Emelia Sithole-Matarise and Barbara Lewis)

 ((Samuel.Indyk@thomsonreuters.com))